 You may or may not be familiar with glass noodles, If not, you are in for a special treat because these rice noodles are one of the easiest ingredients to use in your cooking.

-What are glass noodles?
+What are Glass Noodles?

 Here is some really good news for my gluten-sensitive readers: glass noodles are gluten-free!
 The noodles are also sugar-free and fat-free, making them one of the healthier noodles for use in many recipes.

-What does Yum Woon Sen Means?
+What does Yum Woon Sen mean?

 This Thai noodle salad is called Yum Woon Sen in Thai.
 The Thai word for “glass noodle” is “Woon Sen,” while “Yum” means “mixed together” (the ingredients), like in a salad.
 The very thin noodles make this recipe a light but refreshing salad.

 These thin rice noodles have many names, and those names are bean thread noodles, cellophane noodles, and clear noodles.
 You can find them easily in Asian Markets as well as in many American grocery stores in the Asian/International section.
 You can read more about the different types of Thai rice noodles here.

 How to make Thai glass noodle salad, Yum Woon Sen